 Compliance with the regulation requires that a digital signature be assigned to a specific individual, include a signature type (i.e., review, approval, author), and be traceable from the document back to the signer.

 To ensure the transparency, trustworthiness, and reliability of records, regulatory oversight of a company’s data and records management includes examining timestamped audit trails.
-GxP Lifeline recently met with Seyed Khorashahi, executive vice president of medical devices and CTO at Regulatory Compliance Associates (RCA) Inc. — a worldwide consulting firm that assists pharmaceutical, biologic, sterile compounding, biotechnology, and medical device companies with resolving compliance and regulatory challenges.
-Khorashahi shares some valuable insight on the anatomy of an audit trail and advises companies on how to comply with this critical component of Part 11.
+GxP Lifeline recently met with Seyed Khorashahi, executive vice president of medical devices and CTO at Regulatory Compliance Associates (RCA) — a worldwide consulting firm that assists pharmaceutical, biologic, sterile compounding, biotechnology, and medical device companies with resolving compliance and regulatory challenges.
+Khorashahi shares some valuable insight on the anatomy of a medical device audit and advises companies on how to comply with this critical component of Part 11.

 Bottom line, an audit trail is the who, what, when, and why of a company’s data.
 It’s a log containing metadata that essentially allows you to reconstruct all user actions and events.
 As a result, the accuracy of the data will show who made a change and what was changed.
 And when it was changed.
 And, more importantly, why.